sorskoot/sorskoot-website/content/blog/2023-06-06-Spectorjs.md

 ## Wrapping Up

 Spector.JS is an invaluable tool for analyzing WebXR performance, helping you identify bottlenecks in your application and providing insights on how to optimize it for a smooth user experience.
 So go ahead and give it a try – your users will thank you!
-Happy debugging! 😊

 Happy Coding! 🚀